BryanJLau/Goal-Buddies/API.md

-All requests will return a JSONObject, with the specified properties. statusCode represents the HTTP status code, and is not part of the JSON.
+All requests will return a JSONObject, with the specified properties.

+statusCode represents the HTTP status code, and is not part of the JSON.
+A 400 response code will be returned if not all the required fields are filled in.

 User
 =============